savvystrider/savvystrider.github.io/docs/http-vocabulary.md

 Options include: `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`, and `PATCH`.

 ### HTTP request
+HTTP messages sent by the client to initiate an action on the server.

 ### HTTP response
+HTTP messages sent from a server to the client, which can include a representation of a resource, a success message, or an error message.

+### HTTP response status codes
+HTTP messages sent from a server indicating whether a client's HTTP request is successful.

 ### Idempotent / idempotency
 An HTTP method is idempotent if an identical request can be made more than once with the same effect *without* changing the state of the server.
 A `GET` method is considered idempotent.
 A `POST` (create) method is not considered idempotent.